Hexagram #27: Mountain over Thunder

-The image of an open mouth is portrayed by this hexagram.
+The image of an open mouth is portrayed by hexagram number 27.
 This is a time to nourish one's body, mind and spirit.
 It is also a time to delight in nourishing others.
 Remember, giving and receiving are not inherently different.
 To give is to receive.
 Feed yourself with good ideas, good actions, good books, good teachers and good people.

 Changes in Line 1

 In this line, the turtle symbolizes wisdom and spiritual openness.
 Admire these qualities in others and notice them in yourself.
 If you ignore them, misfortune could start to crawl into your life.